-It’s vital to protect your intellectual property against copyright infringements and patent disputes to maintain your competitive advantage.
+It’s vital to protect your intellectual property against copyright infringements to maintain your competitive advantage.
 Butlers Business Lawyers can proactively protect your intellectual property, enforce your rights against those that may infringe them and act on your behalf if an infringement claim has been made against you.

 What is Intellectual Property Law?

 “Intellectual property” refers to creations of the mind.
 This includes things such as inventions, names, designs, symbols, images and literary works.
 When you put time and effort into developing a brand, product, service or creative work, intellectual property law provides a means of protecting your exclusive use of those ideas.

 You have legal rights to protect your intellectual property against misuse by your competitors.
 There are a few different types of intellectual property rights:

 - Copyright is an automatic right that exists in creative works and will protect the way an idea is represented

 - Trademarks give you an exclusive right to use your brand name or logo in respect to the goods and services you sell

 - Registered designs are the physical forms or features of manufactured products

 Contracts can also be used to protect intellectual property.
 This is especially important when independent contractors create intellectual property for your business.

 How can the solicitors at Butlers help as you intellectual property lawyers?